freenas/freenas-docs/userguide/system.rst

 Check SED Functionality
 ^^^^^^^^^^^^^^^^^^^^^^^

-When SED devices are detected during system boot, the middleware checks for configured global and device-specific passwords.
-Devices with individual passwords are unlocked with their password and any remaining devices that have no device-specific password are unlocked using the global password.
-No additional manual intervention is required, but :command:`sedhelper unlock` is available to manually unlock all SEDs.
+When SED devices are detected during system boot, %brand% checks for configured global and device-specific passwords.

 Unlocking SEDs allows a pool to contain a mix of SED and non-SED devices.
+Devices with individual passwords are unlocked with their password.
+Devices without a device-specific password are unlocked using the global password.

-To verify SED locking is working correctly, go to the :menuselection:`Shell`.
-Enter
+To verify SED locking is working correctly, go to the :ref:`Shell`.
-:samp:`sedutil-cli --listLockingRange 0 {password} dev/{da1}`, where
+Enter :samp:`sedutil-cli --listLockingRange 0 {password} dev/{da1}`,
-*da1* is the SED and *password* is the global or individual password for that SED.
-The command returns :literal:`ReadLockEnabled: 1`, :literal:`WriteLockEnabled: 1`, and :literal:`LockOnReset: 1` when the SED has locking enabled.
-Example:
+where *da1* is the SED and *password* is the global or individual password for that SED.
+The command returns :literal:`ReadLockEnabled: 1`, :literal:`WriteLockEnabled: 1`, and :literal:`LockOnReset: 1` for drives with locking enabled:

 .. code-block:: none